MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-entitlement-define-support-terms-customer.md

     - **Total Term**.
 Specify the total amount of support the customer is entitled for with respect to the allocation type.
 For example, if the allocation type is number of cases and you specify 100 in **Total Term**, the customer is entitled for support up to 100 cases.

-    -   The **Remaining Term** shows the total number of hours or cases remaining for the customer’s entitlement.
+    -  **Remaining Terms** shows the total number of hours or cases remaining for the customer’s entitlement.
 The value decrements every time a case is created or resolved (depending on what you select in **Decrease Remaining On**) against the entitlement.

 6. [!INCLUDE[proc_click_or_tap_save](../includes/proc-click-or-tap-save.md)]